-- Laboratory (15%): Please see laboratory syllabus for details. - Homework (20%):
+- Laboratory (15%): Please see laboratory syllabus for details. - Homework (15%):

-Every lecture has two homework assignments.
-One assignment is for credit.
-The other assignment, which will be clearly labeled "practice", is not for credit but for additional practice.
-All of the assignments from the previous week are due at 11:59pm on Wednesday.
-During a regular week the assignments associated with the previous Wednesday, Friday and Monday will be due.
+Weekly homework assignments are typically due at 10:00pm on Friday.
 All assignments have a clearly labeled due date on WileyPlus.
 It is your responsibility to check WileyPlus periodically for assignments.
 Solutions to all homework problems are available on WileyPlus immediately after the assignment is due.
 Because solutions are available immediately, late homework will not be considered.

-• Regular Exams (3×15% = 45%): Four regular exams, all scheduled on Mondays, will be given during the semester.
+• Regular Exams (3×15% = 45%): Four regular exams will be given during the semester.
 I will keep your highest three scores.

-If you miss a regular exam : If you miss an exam for a University Sanctioned Event you must notify me in advance so that we can arrange for you to take the exam in a manner consistent with its integrity.
+If you miss a regular exam: If you miss an exam for a University Sanctioned Event you must notify me in advance so that we can arrange for you to take the exam in a manner consistent with its integrity.
 You must also provide some form of documentation (performing arts program, competition schedule etc.) In all other cases a missed exam will be treated as your dropped exam.

-If you have an OSD letter pertaining to exams: You are responsible for making the appropriate arrangements prior to the exam date and time.
+If you have an OSSD letter pertaining to exams: You are responsible for making the appropriate arrangements at least one week prior to the exam date and time.

-• Final Exam (20%): The final is cumulative and will require synthesis of concepts from different parts of the course.
+• Final Exam (25%): The final is cumulative and will require synthesis of concepts from different parts of the course.